mike-hanson/jsSubstitute/README.md

 ```

 **is**
-This method allows you to assert that an argument is of specified type and matches an expected value or
+This method allows you to assert that an argument is of specified type and matches an expected value or predicate.

 ```javascript
 // is or was created using new with a construcor function i.e. instanceof